 Plant stem cells are usually delivered via a liposomal delivery system or through solvents, such as alcohol.
 This means the same material can have two very different recommended use levels.
 A solvent can be used in a very small percentage, whereas a liposomal delivery system can require a higher percentage.
 Regardless, they both work the same.

 Preservatives are only used at concentrations of a few tenths of a percent, which brings them almost to the end of the list, but you certainly wouldn’t want to use a product without them if you want your products to be safe.
 Preservatives prevent harmful microorganisms from growing in products and a low percentage is all that is needed to work.

 The bottom line is that the percentage at which an ingredient is used in a formula depends on so many factors.
 For you, the skincare consumer, it’s important to not succumb to the instinct that more is always better.
 Hopefully, this information will empower you to make better purchasing choices and teach you not to rule out a great product just because it appears to have a low percentage of active ingredients.
 Casting judgment based solely on the first five ingredients is truly an inaccurate way of evaluating a product’s content and performance.

 - What is the intent of this product?

 - What skincare problem am I looking to solve with this product?

 - What ingredients, aside from the top five, am I trying to incorporate into the formula for combined benefits?

 - What percentages of ingredients are necessary for utmost efficacy in the formula?

-As a skincare formulator, this is a very exciting time, as new technology is becoming available at an incredible rate.
-We are also dealing with serious science where the interaction between product chemistry and skin biochemistry is occurring.
+As a product formulator, this is a very exciting time, as new technology is becoming available at an incredible rate.
+We are also dealing with serious science at the intersection of product chemistry and skin biochemistry.
 It’s in our best interest to gain a thorough understanding of the powerful tools that product manufacturers are putting in our hands.
-Then, and only then, will we be able to truly appreciate the vast possibilities in the treatment of skin imperfections through innovative product development.
+Then, and only then, will we truly appreciate the vast possibilities for the treatment of skin imperfections through innovative product development.